-As of July 22, 2019, the national average for savings accounts is 0.1 percent, compared with 0.18 percent for MMAs, according to the FDIC.
+As of summer 2020, the national average for savings accounts is 0.06 percent, compared with 0.08 percent for MMAs, according to the FDIC.

 But those average yields are pathetically low and very misleading, given that there are dozens of well-known banks offering MMAs paying APYs as high as 2.25 percent.
-(CIT Bank, for example, offers savings accounts with 1.55-percent interest rates and money market accounts with 1.85-percent interest rates.)
 Do your homework.

 A Money Market Account vs. a Money Market Fund

 Main Street uses MMAs and Wall Street uses money market funds, which are mutual funds.
 Like MMAs, people open money market funds (MMFs) to hold their money for the short term.
 And typically, investors use MMFs to stockpile cash as they wait to execute the next big company, stock, or real estate purchase.
 MMFs are low-volatility investments.
 Some even generate income that’s tax-exempt.

 But keep in mind that money in these funds aren't FDIC insured.
 Another complaint about MMFs is that because they’re mutual funds, they’ll charge you an annual expense ratio (or management fee) on the money in the account.

 MMFs are commonly used by investors.
 I’m quite familiar with them — I have one in my individual retirement account (IRA) and another in my brokerage account.
 I need these funds to get money into my IRA and brokerage account so that I can buy and sell stocks, exchange-traded funds (ETFs), and mutual funds.
 It's like a transfer station.

 My money never sits in a money market fund for more than a day or two.